life-itself/web3/claims/is-better-payments.md

 ## Evaluation: Largely false (high confidence)

-### Subclaim 1: Crypto can provide payment and remittance services by virtue of fulfilling the functions of a currency (False)
+### Subclaim 1: Crypto can provide payment and remittance services by virtue of fulfilling the functions of a currency (false)
 Crypto assets are [not currencies](is-bitcoin-currency.md) because they cannot fulfill the definition of [money](../concepts/money.md).

 Crypto assets do not currently seem promising as a medium of exchange.
 Even the latest technologies have yet to show they can reliably process transaction volumes at a similar level to traditional payment rails.
 They thus don’t work as a global currency system as they can’t process transactions fast enough.